In this guide, I will be walking through VS Code Server setup with Cloudways, as well as tweaks I have used to create a clean, simple workflow.

 06. Connect to Your Cloudways Staging Application

-Once the VS Code SSH extension installed, you will notice an indicator on the bottom-left corner of the Status bar.
+Once the VS Code SSH extension is installed, you will notice an indicator on the bottom-left corner of the Status bar.
 This indicator tells you in which context VS Code is running (local or remote).
 Clicking on the indicator will bring up a list of Remote extension commands.
 For more details on this, you can also check the VS Code official website.

 07. Open Configuration File